Skip to main content

 If you’re locked into a fixed-rate period or an introductory rate of any kind, however, the ERCs involved with remortgaging so early on, not to mention the standard fees involved in remortgaging, will likely cancel out the savings you would make.

-Mortgage offers are typically valid for six months, which means you could lock a competitive deal in place months before your existing one ends, which you will then transfer onto when it eventually does end.
+Mortgage offers are typically valid for six months, so you could lock a deal in place months before your existing one ends, which may not be available when your deal has ended.
+You'll then transfer onto the locked in deal when your current deal does end.

-The best thing is, you’re not even locked into that deal until your existing deal ends, so if a better deal should come along within that time frame, you can go for the greater saving.
+The best thing is, you’re not locked into that deal until your existing deal ends.
+This is really useful in a turbulent market where it's not clear where rates are likely to sit in six months time, as if you see a better deal within that six-month window, you can still take it.

 What are the fees associated with remortgaging early?

-Early repayment chargec or ERCs are payable if you remortgage before your existing deal has ended.
+Early repayment chargec (ERCs) are charged if you remortgage before your existing deal ends.
 These should be outlined in your mortgage terms and conditions, but can be very costly and are usually charged at a percentage of your outstanding balance.

 The percentage of ERCs you pay tends to reduce the closer you are to the end of the term.

 For example: If you have a 10 year fixed-rate deal and leave with nine years remaining, the ERCs are going to be very high.
-If you are on a two year fixed-rate deal and are 12 months in, the ERCs might not be too high, depending on the individual deal.
+If you're on a two year fixed-rate deal and are 12 months in, the ERCs might not be too high, depending on the individual deal.

 Should you remortgage with your existing bank or switch to a new lender?

-It depends which one is offering the type of deal you’re looking for.
-It can certainly be quicker and easier to do a product transfer with your existing lender, however, if another lender is offering lower interest rates or better flexible features, then it may be worth moving to them.
+It depends which one is offering the best deal for your circumstances.
+It can certainly be quicker and easier to remortgage with your existing lenders - known as a product transfer.
+However, if another lender is offering lower interest rates or better flexible features, then it may be worth moving to them.

 This can be a tough decision, as it will depend on your circumstances and the deals that are available at the time, but a mortgage broker will be able to help you make an informed decision.